Circulation March 15, 2022

 Multicenter, Europe

-Intervention Early surgical aortic valve replacement (SAVR) within 8 weeks of randomization.
+Intervention Early surgical aortic valve replacement (SAVR).

 Outcome Composite of all-cause death, acute myocardial infarction, stroke, or unplanned hospitalization for heart failure.